How Do You Prepare HVAC Equipment for a Storm

 When the storm has passed, ensure the system is safe before turning it back on.
 First, confirm there are no signs of damage and clean any debris from around the unit.
 Call Service Experts Heating & Air Conditioning for a system inspection if there is any damage or flooding to the unit.
 Once you’ve had an inspection by a professional, turn the equipment back on immediately to help dry the home and prevent mold from getting into the equipment or ductwork.

-If your system has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts and learn about our Ultimate Protection Plan to help keep your heating and cooling equipment in working order all year long.
+If your system has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts and learn about our membership plans to help keep your heating and cooling equipment in working order all year long.